St. Saviour Roman Catholic Church - Brooklyn, NY

 Sources:

 Trupiano, Larry.
-Specifications of Midmer-Losh Organ, Op.
+Specifications of Reuben Midmer & Son organ, Op.
 2932 (1918).

 Trupiano, Larry.
-Specifications of Reuben Midmer & Sons Organ (c.1905).
+Specifications of Reuben Midmer & Son organ (c.1905) in the Lower Church.

-LaJolla, Diego: Wm.
-E. Baker organ console.
+AJWB Collection.
+William E. Baker organ console.

-Forgotten New York web site: www.forgotten-ny.com: exterior.
+Forgotten New York web site: www.forgotten-ny.com.
+Exterior.